rstock-co/lhl-stretch-project-barchart/README.md

 ### About

-Give some context to what your project is for
+Give some context to what your project is for.

 ### Screenshots